Pet Friendly Mental Health Treatment Facilities: The Psychological Benefits of Dog Ownership

 Although Gonzalez is still making her way back from the darkness, she credits her dogs with providing her with vital support through her journey.
 “I am still dealing with depression and anxiety, attending appointments and taking medication, but my two cocker spaniels have not left my side.
 They still brighten my day and comfort me, make me smile and laugh.”

-Bringing Your Dog to Treatment
+Bringing Your Pet to Bridges to Recovery

 By bringing your dog to residential treatment, you can continue receiving the multitude of benefits conferred by dog ownership, decrease your stress levels, elevate your mood, and gain a deep sense of love.
 This emotional grounding can be critical to helping you more fully participate in the therapeutic process and remove the barriers standing in the way of your recovery.
 In a sense, your dog becomes a part of your treatment team, augmenting the efficacy of clinical care by acting as a source of comfort, joy, and unconditional support as you engage in a transformative healing journey.
 This unique approach reflects our ongoing commitment to providing our clients with the best possible treatment experiences that draw on both excellent medical practice and compassionate, personalized care to facilitate lasting emotional change.